writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 -----------

-We are still thinking about how best to handle sponsorship for a hybrid event, and will release our prospectus soon.
+We are still thinking about how best to handle sponsorship for a hybrid event, and will release our prospectus in January as well.

 If you are already excited about sponsoring, reach out to us at sponsorship@writethedocs.org.
 We're open to customization or new ideas for our sponsorships levels, especially given the new format.